insunaa/cmangos_importer/README.md

 The Addon+Importer combo import the following things:

-Character Name, Character Race, Character Class, Character Gender, Equipped Gear, All items in bags\*, All learned spells, All learned Talents, All learned Professions+recipes, Actionbar Buttons\*\*, the character's pet\*\*\*
+Character Name, Character Race, Character Class, Character Gender, Equipped Gear, All items in bags\*, All learned spells, All learned Talents, All learned Professions+recipes, Actionbar Buttons\*\*, the character's pet\*\*\*, Glyphs and Achievements

 \* Items in the Bank are *not* imported.
 If you need items from your bank, put them into your inventory before you export.